KSP-KOS/KOS/doc/source/structures/communication/message_queue.rst

           - number of messages in the queue
         * - :meth:`POP()`
           - :struct:`Message`
-          - returns the first element in the queue and removes it
+          - returns the oldest element in the queue and removes it
         * - :meth:`PEEK()`
           - :struct:`Message`
-          - returns the first element in the queue without removing it
+          - returns the oldest element in the queue without removing it
         * - :meth:`CLEAR()`
           - None
           - remove all messages